forseti-security/forseti-security/_includes/docs/howto/deployment_prerequisites.md

 ### Creating service accounts

-If you are setting up a developer environment, you can just use the Google credentials from when you ran `gcloud auth login`.
+If you are setting up a developer environment, you can just use the Google credentials from when you ran `gcloud auth login` and go to the next section.

 If you are running Forseti on GCP, you'll need create service accounts with Cloud Identity and Access Management (Cloud IAM) roles to allow Forseti to